Car overheats when AC is on — causes and fixes

 Loud noise from the compressor

-The heat, ventilation and air conditioning system of the car makes some noise when kicking on and off, but when the noise becomes louder than normal, it is a possible sign of a bad compressor.
+The heat, ventilation and air conditioning system of the car makes some noise when kicking on and off, but when the noise becomes louder than normal, it’s possibly one of the signs of a bad A/C compressor.

 One of the vital components of the compressor is the AC clutch which is responsible for driving the belt that connects the AC compressor to the engine pulley.
 If the AC clutch ceases to function, it would affect the its smooth running and generate some noise.